configcat/docs/website/docs/advanced/troubleshooting.md

 ---
 id: troubleshooting
 title: Troubleshooting
+description: This section helps you troubleshoot your issues.
+It's a good idea to double check these before contacting support.
 ---
 The following issues were reported by customers.
 We collected what we learned and possible solutions.